zeynepwake/GruppuppgiftPython/README.md

 - API_interface.py - API Integration - Class and methods
 - DB_Handling.py - SQLite3 - DataBase managing - Class and methods
 - ML_API.py - This is the Main StreamLit Program
-- FlowChart_MLModelTesting.io - This is an OverView about how our Program works

 # Environment
 - Windows
 - Python 3.8
-- Packages: requests, pandas
+- Packages: requests, pandas, streamlit
 - For testing We used Jupiter NoteBook